Everything You Need To Know About Deep Cycle Batteries

 Uses of Deep Cycle Batteries

 We've already touched on the fact that familiar car batteries are starter batteries.
 So what are deep cycle batteries used for?
 In general, for anything that needs continuous power for longer periods of time.
+Listed below are some examples of good applications for deep cycle batteries:

 • Electric golf carts